linto-ai/documentation-website/docs/services/linstt_download.md

 # Automatic Speech Recognition - LinSTT: Download

 LinSTT is an offline speech recognition service.
-It enables speech recognition models for French language actually and for English, Spanish and German soon.
+It enables speech recognition models for French language actually and for English, Arabic, Spanish and German soon.
 It provide high continuous large vocabulary transcription.

 ## French Language Models
 Our pre-built models are: